Geolocation OSINT: Techniques and Tools for Precise Analysis

-Geolocation—the process of identifying the real-world geographic location of an object or individual from digital artifacts—is a cornerstone of modern Open Source Intelligence (OSINT).
-Whether tracking supply chains, verifying conflict footage, conducting due diligence, or performing threat investigations, the ability to pinpoint a location from a single image or video is a vital skill.
+Geolocation, the process of identifying the real-world geographic location of an object or individual from digital artifacts, is one of the pillars of modern Open Source Intelligence (OSINT).
+Whether tracking supply chains, verifying conflict imagery, conducting due diligence or running threat investigations, the ability to identify a location from a single image or video is a vital skill.
 In 2026, geolocation has evolved from manual analysis to AI-assisted verification, dramatically accelerating investigative workflows.

-Espectro OSINT is your platform for open source intelligence.
+espectrosint OSINT is your open source intelligence platform.

 Key Takeaways